Scene setup for art direction

 , you can answer confidently.

 Other team members have their own test scenes.
 Game designers have a "gym" to test traversing mechanics and refer to their metrics.
-Same for combat, if any.
+Same for enemies, if any.
 Sound designers have every combination of ground materials and room sizes, to test reverbs, jumps to water, etc. You get the idea.

 Scenes you can test

 Showcase scenes must be playable.
 On the video above, I didn't just put the T-pose NPCs on a line.
 These are the same Actors (aka prefabs) used by the game.
 So they behave exactly like in the game.
-They look at Sauge, their clothes animate with the wind, they have a UI feedback when I come close, and a dummy dialogue when I talk to them.
+They look at the player, their clothes animate with the wind, they have a UI feedback when I come close, and a dummy dialogue when I talk to them.
 I can check how the camera behaves around the tall robot characters, how they are seen when driving the van, and if the colored name in the bubble UI correlates to their appearence.

 With this kind of modularity, you can quickly test some specific part of your game without having to go through long loading times and intricate action sequences.
 The time invested creating the scene will largely pay off.